 Mbulelo says Mambush nearly missed the strike which killed him.
 The two of them were there as it was launched, on Thursday August 9 2012, when hundreds of rock drill operators gathered on the parched grass of the Wonderkop football stadium which stands near the admin buildings at the centre of the mine.
 They were angry that the rock drill operators at the Impala platinum mine, 30 miles away near the town of Rustenburg, had emerged from a long and sometimes violent strike with new pay rates, while they remained on four to five thousand rand a month (about $400).
 Now they demanded 12,500 rand and agreed they would not turn up for work the next day.

-But by the time Friday morning came, the two cousins had heard that their uncle – the younger brother to their fathers – had died.
-He had been been working at the Impala mine.
-He had been diagnosed with tuberculosis.
+But by the time that Friday morning came, the two cousins had heard that their uncle – the younger brother to their fathers – had died.
+He had been been working at the Impala mine where he had been diagnosed with tuberculosis.
 As the second day of the strike unfolded, they set off to retrieve his body and to arrange the funeral which would take place back at their village in the Eastern Cape.
 So they missed the first sign of violence.

-It happened on the Friday evening.
+It happened on that Friday evening.
 Small groups of strikers had gone to two of the shafts where some men were still working.
 The strikers ‘toyi-toyied’ – jogging in step, chanting in time – urging them to join them.
 Some waved sticks.
 Lonmin security men asked police who were watching to disperse the strikers.
 The police said the strikers were not causing any trouble.
-Nevertheless, Lonmin security then opened fire with volleys totaling more than 40 rubber bullets.
+Nevertheless, Lonmin security then unilaterally opened fire with volleys totaling more than 40 rubber bullets.
 Two strikers were seriously injured and hospitalised.
-Much later, the Lonmin log book which had recorded this was submitted to the Farlam inquiry – with all reference to the shooting deleted.
+Much later, the Lonmin log book which had recorded this was submitted to the Farlam inquiry – with all reference to their shooting rubber bullets deleted.

 The strikers did not know that on the previous evening, Lonmin’s executive vice president, Barnard Mokwena, had written an internal memo advising that the company should not tolerate demands which were ‘outside the collective bargaining structure.’
 He was touching on something which was at the core of events: the strikers were rejecting their own union, the National Union of Mineworkers, accusing it of supporting the bosses against them.
 Since the union was not involved, the company could choose not to recognise the strike and not to negotiate.
 Mokwena urged that instead of talking, the company should sack the strikers and call in the police to deal with them.
 That policy was to become crucial.